alphagov/govuk-dgu-charts/README.md

   - build the docker image with the tag matching the port of the registry

+`docker build -t localhost:53492/ckan:2.9.9 -f docker/ckan/2.9.9 .Dockerfile .`

+  - NOTE: for Publish and Find build the dev.Dockerfile version

-`docker build -t localhost:53492/ckan:2.9.7 -f Dockerfile .`
+`docker build -t localhost:53492/datagovuk_publish:dev -f docker/dev.Dockerfile .`

+  - push the docker image up to your local registry

+  `docker push localhost:53492/ckan:2.9.9`

   - update the values.yaml so that the entry in the helm chart for the ckan image should match the registry name and port -

-`image: local-registry:53492/ckan:2.9.7`
+`image: local-registry:53492/ckan:2.9.9`

 - To use a nice url update `/etc/hosts`

-Add `ckan.dev.govuk.digital` after `kubernetes.docker.internal` on the sameline in the `/etc/hosts` file
+Add `ckan.dev.govuk.digital` and `find.data.gov.uk` after `kubernetes.docker.internal` on the sameline in the `/etc/hosts` file

 - Creating the cluster